bluehalo/node-fhir-server-core/docs/GettingStarted.md

 This is good as this is the error we created in the `patient.service.js`. `patient.service.js` is where you want to execute your queries and return your patient JSON.
 So you may need to connect to a database, query your data, and possibly even map your data back to a FHIR format if it is not already in a FHIR format.

 If you made it this far, thanks for sticking it out and completing the Getting Started guide.
-Please browse the other wiki pages for more information and feel free to file issues/questions on our [issues](https://github.com/Asymmetrik/node-fhir-server-core/issues) page.
+Please browse the other [documentation pages](../docs) for more information and feel free to file issues/questions on our [issues](https://github.com/Asymmetrik/node-fhir-server-core/issues) page.